dtaht/rtod/README.md

 # Uses: standalone

 rtod's defaults are enough to mildly stress out most mesh networks.
-It adds 256 routes for lasting 600 seconds.
+They add 256 routes for 600 seconds.
 This generally does no damage.

-The default is useful for reliably repeating routing behaviors that are expected and normal, and observing metric evolution elsewhere.
+These defaults are useful for reliably repeating routing behaviors that are expected and normal, and observing metric evolution elsewhere.

 ## rtod -r 1024

 This is close to the figure being used in several production mesh networks.
-This begins to stress out the local cpu in mips routers.
+This begins to stress out the cpu in mips routers.

 ## rtod -r 2048

 This starts to stress out local route distribution mechanisms over wifi multicast, and the protocol itself.

+Low end ARM and MIPs CPUs start getting warm.

 ## rtod -r 4096